csouthwick/work-day-scheduler/README.md

 # Work Day Scheduler
-A simple work day planner with persistance thanks to localStorage.
+A simple work day planner with persistence thanks to localStorage.
 Color-codes each block depending on if it is in the past, present, or future.

 ## Built With
 * HTML